federicobaldini/chess-engine/README.md

 # chess-engine

-A quite complex command-line application that play chess, and allows a player to play against it, using Rust.
+A command-line application that play chess till master level, and allows a player to play against it, using Rust.

 Credit: https://twitter.com/BluefeverSoft